debiki/talkyard/README.md

         vi ../conf-local/dev-test-localhost.conf
         # edit this config value:
-        # debiki.becomeOwnerEmailAddress=""  # replace with your email address
+        # debiki.becomeOwnerEmailAddress=""  # fill in your email address

 1. Restart Play Framework so the config values will be reloaded: